LAKE CLARITY CREDITING PROGRAM

 Best Management Practice Rapid Assessment Methodology (BMP RAM) - Version 2.0

-Field observation and data management tool to assist Urban Jurisdictions in determining the relative condition of urban stormwater treatment BMPs.
-Informs users of the relative urgency of water quality maintenance for stormwater treatment BMPs.
+Field observation protocol to determine the functional condition of urban stormwater treatment BMPs; informs users of the relative urgency of water quality maintenance for stormwater treatment BMPs.

 Roadway Rapid Assessment Methodology (Road RAM) - Version 2.0

-Field observation and data management tool to assist Urban Jurisdictions in determining the relative condition of impervious road surfaces.
-Allows the user to rapidly determine and track the relative potential impact to the immediate downslope water quality from roads should a runoff event occur at the time of observation.
+Field observation tool to determe the relative condition of impervious road surfaces; allows the user to rapidly determine and track the relative potential impact to the immediate downslope water quality from roads should a runoff event occur at the time of observation.